LitzN/Life-gardens/README.md

 * Footer on services page was not taking up the full width of the page, removing the no gutters class from the fixed footer solved the problem.
 ### **Not yet fixed**
-* On the smallest device in developer tools (mobile-320px), the cards on the services page are appearing at full width of the screen whereas the rest of the page does not and is compressed.

 ## **Deployment**

 The project was created on gitpod and pushed to the github repository 'Life-gardens' regularly.
 The master branch of this repository was then used as a source for publishing to Github Pages.

+### **Steps taken to deploy**
+* Open Github
+* Open Life-gardens from the listed repositories.
+* Under the repository name, select the settings option.
+* Find the GitHub pages section
+* Select the source button and choose master branch, page automatically reloads.
+* Find the GitHub pages section again to find the link to the deployed site.

 For deployed page, [click here](https://litzn.github.io/Life-gardens/).